 - Draft a short motivation of why you want to take this particular elective.
 You may want to explain how it prepares you for your individual graduation project.

-- Submit a petition in uSis for following the course (read more below).
+- Submit a petition in uSis for following the course (see here how).

 - The petition is discussed at the first meeting of the Media Technology "Board".
-The dates of these meetings can be found in the programme calendar.
+The dates of these meetings can be found in the program calendar.

 - If your petition is supported by the Media Technology Board, then it is forwarded to the LIACS Board of Examiners (BoEx) who can formally approve/reject it.

-- Only after the LIACS BoEx approves, the petition is accepted (read more below).
+- Only after the BoEx approves, the petition is accepted (read more below).

 - After the course was completed, make sure to send proof of the grade to the education coordinator.
 Only then can it be registered in uSis.